 What to look for: Buy already-popped or popcorn kernels.
 Completely avoid microwave popcorn unless you buy the palm oil free flavors from Quinn Snacks.
 Most of their flavors are palm-free.

 It was a nice surprise to see the iconic Cracker Jack is still made without palm oil.
 Even their Holiday Sugar Cookie Popcorn is palm oil free.
-(Many holiday versions mean more ingredients which means a greater likelihood the snack will contain palm oil.)

 These are brands that offer some palm free snack options: